Program book production, Environmental Workshops

-In the course of my work with the client, they grew from business limited to the U.S. and Canada to holding events in cities on five continents, printing locally in all cases.
+In the course of my work with the client, its business grew to include events held in cities on five continents, printing with local shops in all overseas and many of the domestic cases.
 Of necessity, files could rarely be sent to printers nearer than much above a week in advance of the event date.

 Navigating the issues arising from this combination of conditions was among the more significant challenges the work presented.